Chega: 2024 election

 In the 2024 general election it received 18.07% of the vote, quadrupling its seat count to a final total of 50.

 In the 2024 election, the party was the most voted in the Faro constituency, which corresponds to the Algarve.
 This was the first time that a third party was the most voted in a district since the Unitary Democratic Coalition (CDU) won the Beja District in 1991.
 The party was the most voted in ten municipalities, five of which were in the Algarve, though its highest percentage was 36.53% in Elvas in the Portalegre District.
-Portuguese political scientists credited Chega's advances to a protest vote against the two largest parties, and the result in the Algarve to the difficulty that locals face finding housing in the tourism-heavy region.
+Portuguese political scientists credited Chega's advances to a protest vote against the two largest parties, and as the result of the difficulty locals face when finding housing in the tourism-heavy region.

 Luís Montenegro, leader of the PSD and the Democratic Alliance (AD) coalition that took the plurality of votes in the election, refused the prospect of forming a coalition with Chega.
 When invited to form a government by President Marcelo Rebelo de Sousa, he continued with this position and chose to form a minority government.
 Ventura said that Chega would vote against the state budget proposed by AD if his party were not included in the government.

 During the 2024 election, Chega nominated two Evangelical pastors, both of whom were elected as MPs for the party.

 2025 election

-Chega improved its position again in the 2025 general election, winning 60 seats, beating the Socialist Party.
+Chega improved its position again in the 2025 general election, winning 60 seats, beating the Socialist Party, and gathering 22.8% of the votes.
 The party strongly outperformed polls, which had put their vote share under 20%.
 Retaining its position as the most voted party in the Faro constituency, Chega added three more southern districts from the Socialists: Beja, Portalegre and Setúbal.
 Alison Roberts of BBC News put forward that Chega had been helped by recent scandals involving prime ministers from the Socialist and Social Democratic parties, respectively; the election had been triggered by a motion of no confidence in Luís Montenegro for alleged conflict of interest.

 In the 2025 local elections, Chega gained its first three mayors – Albufeira, Entroncamento and São Vicente, Madeira – though it had set a target of 30.
-It came third for votes with 11.86%, a halving since the general election, but fifth for mayors.
+It came third for votes with 11.86%, a halving since the general election, but fifth for mayors and more than doubling the 2021 local election results (4.16%).

+2026 election

+In the 2026 presidential election, party leader André Ventura repeated his presidential run from five years ago, polling this time at second place with 23.5% of the votes and faced the PS supported candidate, António José Seguro, in a runoff.
+Ventura was defeated, gathering 33% of the votes against the 67% of Seguro.